 Close your eyes on a balmy night in Vienna’s Zentralfriedhof cemetery and perhaps you can hear a few notes of The Blue Danube drifting on the night air.
 For here is where you find the grave of one Johann Strauss (the son).

-- A little outside the city center but reachable by tram
+- Outside the city center but reachable by tram

 - Strauss lies close to a number of famous composers, including other members of the Strauss dynasty, Beethoven, Brahms, and Schubert